Greek genocide: Terminology

 Among the victims of the atrocities committed by the Turkish nationalist Army (1922–23) were hundreds of Christian clergy in Anatolia, including metropolitan bishops (from left): Chrysostomos of Smyrna (lynched), Prokopios of Iconium (imprisoned and poisoned, not pictured), Gregory of Kydonies (executed), Euthymios of Zelon (died in prison and posthumously hanged), Ambrosios of Moschonisia (buried alive).

+Before the coining of the word genocide, neologisms identical to it, such as the Scandinavian folkemord and German völkermord, were used by various European intellectuals and politicians as early as 1915 to describe the ongoing destruction of the Greeks.

 The word genocide was coined in the early 1940s, the era of the Holocaust, by Raphael Lemkin, a Polish lawyer of Jewish descent.
 In his writings on genocide, Lemkin detailed the fate of Greeks in Turkey.
-In August 1946 The New York Times reported:
+Lemkin was well aware of the Greek genocide; at lectures titled "Armenian and Greek massacres by Turkey", he cited both as prime examples of state-sponsored crimes that appropriate international laws could have prevented.
+In August 1946, The New York Times reported:

 Genocide is no new phenomenon, nor has it been utterly ignored in the past. ...
 The massacres of Greeks and Armenians by the Turks prompted diplomatic action without punishment.
 If Professor Lemkin has his way genocide will be established as an international crime ...

 The 1948 Convention on the Prevention and Punishment of the Crime of Genocide (CPPCG) was adopted by the United Nations General Assembly in December 1948 and came into force in January 1951.
 It includes a legal definition of genocide.
-Before the creation of the term "genocide", the destruction of the Ottoman Greeks was known by Greeks as "the Massacre" (in Greek: η Σφαγή), "the Great Catastrophe" (η Μεγάλη Καταστροφή), or "the Great Tragedy" (η Μεγάλη Τραγωδία).
+Before the creation of the term genocide, the destruction of the Ottoman Greeks was known by Greeks as "the Massacre" (η Σφαγή), "the Great Catastrophe" (η Μεγάλη Καταστροφή), or "the Great Tragedy" (η Μεγάλη Τραγωδία).
 The Ottoman and Kemalist nationalist massacres of the Greeks in Anatolia constituted genocide under the initial definition and international criminal application of the term, as in the international criminal tribunals authorized by the United Nations.